Euclid's Optics

 The work deals almost entirely with the geometry of vision, with little reference to either the physical or psychological aspects of sight.
 No Western scientist had previously given such mathematical attention to vision.
-Euclid's Optics influenced the work of later Greek, Islamic, and Western European Renaissance scientists and artists.
+Euclid's Optics influenced the work of later Greek, Islamic, and Western European Renaissance scientists and artists, and is further credited with laying the foundations of classical optics.

 Historical significance

 Writers before Euclid had developed theories of vision.
 However, their works were mostly philosophical in nature and lacked the mathematics that Euclid introduced in his Optics.
 Efforts by the Greeks prior to Euclid were concerned primarily with the physical dimension of vision.
 Whereas Plato and Empedocles thought of the visual ray as "luminous and ethereal emanation", Euclid’s treatment of vision in a mathematical way was part of the larger Hellenistic trend to quantify a whole range of scientific fields.